Angela-Nkrumah/Angela-Nkrumah/Human Resource Analysis.md

 Understand employees better by tracking how often new hires need to be brought in, why employees leave and the total employees as well as their location.

 8. Data Overview
 Data was sourced from: https://www.kaggle.com/.
-With it key columns:Emplyee Number, Birth Date, Hiring Date, Exist Date, Status, Hiring, Exit, DC, Designation, OC, Office, Ec, Exist Cause, Days Served, Hiring Quality, Age, Scored, Required.
+With it key columns: Emplyee Number, Birth Date, Hiring Date, Exist Date, Status, Hiring, Exit, DC, Designation, OC, Office, Ec, Exist Cause, Days Served, Hiring Quality, Age, Scored, Required.
 Snap_shot of dashboard: ![Screenshot 2024-11-16 150334](https://github.com/user-attachments/assets/e1260abe-0042-4bf6-80ac-75ce453ce85b)

 7. Data Cleaning
-Data was cleaned, nonetheless, necessary measures were undertaken to ensure its intergrity.
+Data was cleaned, nonetheless, necessary measures were undertaken to ensure its integrity.
 I standardized column headers by ensuring that they were consistently formatted and bolded to help in readability.
 Duplicates, missing data and inconsistent data were rechecked for all columns to confirm that none existed in the dataset.
 ![Screenshot 2024-11-16 130035](https://github.com/user-attachments/assets/40d0add5-9790-4470-bf4b-2a08cfb631e2)